canonical/observability/terraform/modules/loki/README.md

-Terraform module for Loki HA solution
+Terraform module for Loki solution

-This is a Terraform module facilitating the deployment of Loki HA solution, using the [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
+This is a Terraform module facilitating the deployment of Loki solution, using the [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information, refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).

-The HA solution consists of the following Terraform modules:
+The solution consists of the following Terraform modules:
 - [loki-coordinator-k8s](https://github.com/canonical/loki-coordinator-k8s-operator): ingress, cluster coordination, single integration facade.
 - [loki-worker-k8s](https://github.com/canonical/loki-worker-k8s-operator): run one or more Loki application components.
 - [s3-integrator](https://github.com/canonical/s3-integrator): facade for S3 storage configurations.